Adthena/adthena-test/test-client/README.md

     nvm use node
     ```

-This is a simple client created using vanilla javascript (ECMAScript 6) using babel.
+This is a simple client created using ReactJS in (ECMAScript 6) using babel.

 ### How to Run It